dukelester/javascript-bootcamp-2022-2023/DataStructures/advancedDSA/README.md

 root node has the highest value, and each node’s value is greater than its children.
 In min-heap, the root node has the lowest value, and each node’s value is smaller than its children.

+A heap is a tree-like data structure represented using arrays.
+To get the parent, left child, and right child of a tree’s node, you can use the index formula.
+ Heap Node Index Summary

+Node            Index
+(self)          N
+Parent          (N-1) / 2
+Left child      (N*2) + 1
+Right child     (N*2) + 2

+Heaps maintain their structure via percolation; when a node is inserted, it “bubbles up” by repeatedly swapping with elements until the proper heap structure is achieved.
+For a min-heap, this means the lowest-valued node at the root.
+For a max-heap, this means the highest-valued node at the root.
+Heaps work fundamentally by percolation, which allows deletion and insertion in O(log2(n)) time.

+Operation                                   Time Complexity

+Deletion (leads to “bubble down”)           O(log2(n)) Insertion (leads to “bubble up”)            O(log2(n)) Heap sort                                   O(n log2(n))